 Come shop the Fredericksburg Farmers market and meet a variety of local vendors and learn about their diverse products.
 Take your time and wander around Hurkamp Park, ask the vendors about their products, and learn how they bring these products to market.
 Our vendors work very hard every day to ensure that the market is a lively, unique shopping experience for you.
 Not sure what to ask your farmer?
 Click here for questions to Ask the Farmer!

 Fredericksburg Farmers Market vendors produce the majority of products available at the market within 75 miles of the city of Fredericksburg.
 A quarter of the products available may come from elsewhere, but must be marked clearly so consumers may make an informed decision about the products they purchase.
-For our complete rules and regulations, click 2013 Rules and Regulations.
-You may also be interested in changes to our market for 2013.
-You can read about those here.
-If you are a vendor interested in applying for a space at the Fredericksburg Farmers Market, please print and fill out our 2013 Farmers Market Application or our Special Events Application.
+For our complete rules and regulations, click 2014 Rules and Regulations.
+If you are a vendor interested in applying for a space at the Fredericksburg Farmers Market, please print and fill out our 2014 Farmers Market Application or our Special Events Application.

 Our vendors for the 2013 season include: